 Since these nutrients are now in the parrot’s poop, it will eat its feces to compensate.
-Even if you are feeding your bird a proper diet, it may still excrete more nutrients than it is consuming.
+Even if you are feeding your parrot a proper diet, it may still excrete more nutrients than it’s consuming.
 Parrots are easily stressed, but they shouldn’t remain that way.
 Check out if your parrot is upset by:

 - A sudden environment change, such as a new home

 - Sudden movements from other people, birds, or pets